Battle of Horten Harbour: Aftermath

 With Karljohansvern now subdued, the Germans could focus on taking the forts at the mouth of the Oslofjord.
 Albatros transferred its soldiers to R21 so it could provide gunfire support for an assault on Bolærne.
 That afternoon the ship attacked, but was driven off by 10 rounds from the fort's 5.9 in guns.
 While maneuvering in the fog to avoid being hit the ship ran aground, becoming a total loss.
-On the 10 April, Albatros hit the shallows of Gyren, SE of the island Søndre Sandøy.
-This is at 18 000 m and outside range from both Bolærne and Rauøy forts.

 The Germans seized a number of ships at Karljohansvern and pressed them into service.
-Olav Tryggvason was renamed Brummer; Rauma became Kamerun; and Tordenskjold and Harald Haarfagre were transformed into AA batteries as Nymphe and Thetis, respectively.
+Olav Tryggvason was renamed Brummer; Rauma became Kamerun; and Tordenskjold and Harald Haarfagre were transformed into floating anti-aircraft batteries as Nymphe and Thetis, respectively.
 Present at the nearby dockyards were the torpedo boats Ørn and Lom, commissioned by the Germans as Schlange and Eidechse, respectively.
 The incomplete torpedo boat Balden was finished by the Germans and commissioned as Leopard.
 The crane vessel Marinens Flytekran was also seized.